-Easy baked brie with honey and crispy sage is the perfect simple appetizer for any occasion.
+Easy baked brie with a drizzle honey and crispy sage is the perfect simple appetizer for any occasion.
 Served with bread or crackers, it’s a guaranteed crowd pleaser.
+If you’re looking for festive appetizers, try our Cranberry Brie Pastry Wreath.

 Ok, so there really isn’t much to say about baked brie.
 I mean, cheese.
 Baked.
 Yup, sold!
 There just isn’t anything that can beat hot, melty cheese topped with honey and crispy sage.
-And you’ll be hard-pressed to find an appetizer that is this simple and one that will impress the pants off your guests.
+And you’ll be hard-pressed to find an appetizer that is this simple as well as being impressive.
 The honey is the perfect partner for the rich cheese and the crispy sage leaves add a little texture and aroma.
 Perfect served with crusty bread or crackers.

 - Brie cheese.
 Use a wheel of brie.
 Any soft cheese with a rind will work.
 Camembert is also a good option.

 - Honey.
 Honey adds just the perfect amount of sweetness to cut through the rich cheese.
-A few dollops of jam will work similarly.
+A few dollops of jam will work similarly and maple syrup can also be used.
+Raspberry jam or fig jam are particularly delicious with Brie.

 - Bread, baguette slices or crackers for dipping.
 I made garlic ciabatta toasts by toasting very thin slices of ciabatta drizzle with olive oil until golden brown and rubbing each slice with a clove of garlic.
 You could also treat this like a small pot of fondue and serve it with apple slices.